primer/react/docs/content/SelectMenu.md

 Use `SelectMenu.Tabs` to wrap the the tab navigation and `SelectMenu.Tab` for each tab in the navigation.

 `SelectMenu.TabPanel` should wrap each corresponding panel for each of the tabs.
-The `tabName` prop for each `SelectMenu.TabPanel` must match the `name` prop on the corresponding `SelectMenu.Tab`.
+The `tabName` prop for each `SelectMenu.TabPanel` must match the name provided in the `tabs` prop on `SelectMenu.Tabs`.

 To set one of the tabs to be open by default, use `initialTab` on the main `SelectMenu` component.
 Otherwise, the first tab will be shown by default.